w3c/wai-arrm/content/user-experience.md

 {:/}

 For the later iterations of this page, we could:
-- Provide the 'Tasks to get started' as separate tables by content type — images and graphs, semantic structure, ...like the full [Tasks page](/WAI/planning/arrm/tasks)
+- Provide the 'Tasks to get started' as separate tables by content type — images and graphs, semantic structure, ... like the full [Tasks page](/WAI/planning/arrm/tasks)
 - Provide all the tasks, in addition to the tasks to get started
 - Provide filters to select what to show

 Would that be particulalry useful to you?
-Or, are you comfortable downloading the [CSV file](https://raw.githubusercontent.com/w3c/wai-arrm/refs/heads/master/_data/arrm-full-checklist.csv) and using your spreadsheet software?
+Or, are you comfortable downloading the [CSV file](https://raw.githubusercontent.com/w3c/wai-arrm/refs/heads/master/_data/arrm-full-checklist.csv) and using your spreadsheet software to see what you want?

 We welcome your input by email or GitHub from the links below [Help improve this page](#helpimprove)